 Native plants were introduced in the Klode Park garden.
 This will be used as an educational tool for the Village.

 Continue to improve sewer runoff, reduced salt usage along with encouraging the use of rain barrels and installation of rain gardens.
-The Village is also continuing its active Emerald Ash Borer (EAB) program.
+In 2023, the Village is also continuing its active Emerald Ash Borer (EAB) program.
 A park advisory committee met numerous times in 2016 to formulate a plan for park management efforts.
-In 2017, the park advisory committee finalized it's report and recommendations.
+In 2017, the park advisory committee finalized its report and recommendation.